 Rhinoplasty Medicare Rebate and Health Fund Coverage

-- Specific paperwork, tests, photographs and other documentation are required for any Medicare-item eligible Plastic Surgery procedures, including for nose surgery.
+Not only will you need specific paperwork but tests, photographs and other documentation as well to be eligible for any Medicare-item Plastic Surgery procedures, including for Rhinoplasty.

-Popular Medicare Item Numbers Used for Nose Surgery
+Medicare Item Numbers Used for a Nose Job

-Most Popular Item Numbers used for Nose Surgery are
+Listed below are the most popular Item Numbers used for Nose Surgery

-- Item 45635 Rhinoplasty partial for Bony vault correction – airway obstruction
+- 45635 – Rhinoplasty partial for Bony vault correction – airway obstruction

-- Item 45644 Rhinoplasty for an obstructed airway – using distant donor materials
+- 45644 – Rhinoplasty for an obstructed airway – using distant donor materials

 Rhinoplasty – (Items 45638, 45639)- Excerpt from Page 396.TN.8.104